 Step 3.
 Either add or import the Process Library data.
 This includes the list of named process templates, related list of tasks, assigned resource roles for each task, and labor hour or direct cost data for each resource.
 For example, you could import historical actual cost data as the basis for the labor hours and direct costs.
 You may also want to document the source for the data.
 For example, perhaps you did a specific data extract from the accounting system to populate the Process Library templates the cost estimators would find useful to substantiate their basis of estimates.

-This is the easy part for the cost estimators.
-Using the main estimate grid view in BOEMax, they select the Process Library option from the top Ribbon Menu to display the copy Process Library window.
+This is the easy part for the cost estimators: using the main estimate grid view in BOEMax, they navigate the proposal software and select the Process Library option from the top Ribbon Menu to display the copy Process Library window.
 This window includes a search function so they can quickly find a specific process template or set of tasks they need for their project.
 Once they locate the set of process tasks they want, they simply:

 - Select the tasks and resources they want to copy over;